FoundryOrg/Foundry/README.md

 # Foundry

-AI-powered platform that turns a prompt into an interactive AR training course using Gemini, Supabase, and LiveKit.
+AI-powered platform that turns a prompt into an interactive AR training course using Gemini, Supabase, Livekit, and Snap Spectacles

 ## Installation